Hooks History, Family Crest & Coats of Arms

 Some of the Hooks family moved to Ireland, but this topic is not covered in this excerpt.
-Another 63 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Hooks were among those contributors:

 Hooks Settlers in United States in the 17th Century